Xe/withinbot/campaigns/Miau/README.md

 Weight: 1

 A sweet fruit from a cactus.
+You can juice them to act as emergency water.

 Grants the following bonuses: